 Optical calibration with international reference standards (IR3s) from an authorized laboratory

-Bioeconomy, Calibration and control, Pulp and paper
+Bioeconomy, Packaging, Calibration, Pulp and paper

 The exact measurement and calibration procedures are described in the following standards: